Education Center - Red Tide

 How does red tide differ from blue-green algae?

-You can find out about Red Tide in your area by visiting the interactive statewide water quality map, or by visiting Florida Fish and Wildlife Conservation Commission.
+You can learn about red tide in your area by visiting the interactive statewide water quality map, or by visiting Florida Fish and Wildlife Conservation Commission.

 You can also subscribe to receive updates from Protecting Florida Together.